Would you like to learn more?Request a Call

 Part of sound business practice is to assure that your key people are compensated in a way that rewards their past performance and encourages future performance.
 There are several tools available to help you provide targeted benefits to you and your key people.
 It is not unusual for a business to use more than one of these concepts – building a program that helps meet your unique needs.

 Non-qualified plans are plans that you can use to provide additional benefits to yourself and your key employees and executives.
-Non-qualified plan are often used along with a qualified plan as an additional benefit to attract and retain key employees.
+A non-qualified plan is often used along with a qualified plan as an additional benefit to attract and retain key employees.
 They also offer greater flexibility in who can be covered under the program and are generally easy to establish and administer.

 Visit our Frequently Asked Questions.